Home Golf Simulator Budget Guide: Planning Cost Before You Buy

 Your budget also needs to account for the impact screen or net, hitting mat, projector or display, enclosure or side protection, flooring or turf, lighting, possible computer needs, software subscriptions, and small setup items that are easy to forget.

 GolfSimMaker planning rule: build the budget around the whole simulator environment, not just the biggest product you want to buy.
+The free GolfSimMaker Starter Guide gives you a simple room-first checklist to use before the budget gets locked into the wrong first purchase.

 Common Budget Categories for a Home Golf Simulator